rafli-raihan/jdsp-compressor/README.md

-## JDSP Compressor Liveprogs
+## JDSP Compressor Liveprog
-Multi-purpose Digital Compressor Inspired by REAComp and PowerAmp EQ as a JamesDSP Liveprogs
+Multi-purpose Digital Compressor Inspired by REAComp and PowerAmp EQ as a JamesDSP Liveprog

 Tested and works on JDSP4Linux, should be working on JamesDSP or RootlessJDSP for Android